anjiyuan/variant/README.md

-# variantCalling: Variant Calling from RANseq data
+# Variant Calling: Variant Calling from RNA-seq Data

-Induced mutagenesis is commonly used to the finding of genetic variation/new allelic variants (Chaudhary et al. 2019)1.
-This tool is used to detect variants in forward genetic screens and transgene organism from RNAseq data.
-Unlike most Mapping-by-sequencing strategies, this tool accepts standard mapping data format bam and generated text of all homozygous and heterozygous variants, including SNP and InDel.
-The bam file can be visualized in RNAseqBrowser:
+Induced mutagenesis is commonly used for the discovery of genetic variation and new allelic variants (Chaudhary et al., 2019).
+This tool is employed to detect variants in forward genetic screens and transgenic organisms from RNA-seq data.
+Unlike most mapping-by-sequencing strategies, this tool accepts standard mapping data format (BAM) and generates text for all homozygous and heterozygous variants, including SNPs and InDels.
+The BAM file can be visualized in RNA-seq Browser:
 ![image](image/RNAseqBrowser.png)
 ## quick start
 1. run VariantCalling